The Move from Industry 3.0 to 4.0 in Baby Steps

 • Downtime and waste decrease as machines and systems no longer operate in ignorance of each other.

-• Data starts to flow horizontally, not just vertically—linking maintenance, quality, and production around a shared, live picture of performance.
+• Data starts to flow horizontally, not just vertically.
+It links maintenance, quality, and production around a shared, live picture of performance.

 Technical Requirements:

-Connecting operations isn’t just about adding cables or routers—it’s about engineering a responsive, resilient, and interoperable ecosystem.
+Connecting operations isn’t just about adding cables or routers, but instead it’s about engineering a responsive, resilient, and interoperable ecosystem.
 This layer of technology acts as the digital nervous system of the plant.

 • Machine-to-Machine (M2M) Network Infrastructure: Enables devices, sensors, and machines to share real-time data.
 This could be over protocols like OPC UA, MQTT, or industrial Ethernet, depending on latency and reliability needs.